 - New or loud noises may indicate a maintenance issue.

 - Noticing unusual sounds?
-Learn how to diagnose and resolve common issues in our guide: Wine Cooling Unit Noise.
+Learn how to diagnose and resolve common issues in our guide: wine cooling unit noise troubleshooting.

 Monitoring and Adjusting Temperature